Senior Project: January 3-26, 2018

-- For ideas, discuss Senior Project opportunities with your parents, older siblings, other family members, etc.
+- For ideas, discuss Senior Project sites with your parents, older siblings, other family members, etc.

 - If you see a project that interests you, click "View Event Details" to see further information on the site and its expectations, view the daily hours, and read reviews from students who have completed their Senior Project at that site in the past.

 Students should not choose a site based merely on convenience or comfort.
 To truly enter into the spirit of Senior Project, seniors should research sites that challenge them the most.
 All sites are vetted by Campus Ministry to be people-centered.
-At each, you will work with a population who is, in one way or another, in need.
+At each, you will work with a population who is marginalized in one way or another.
 Please take seriously the responsibility to research possible Senior Project sites.

 - You should look for work different than service work you may have done before.

 - You should not choose a project merely as an opportunity to do career-sampling.

 - You should not choose a project because of where your friends are going.

 - You should not choose a project because you have done service there before.